PromiseTi/sinso-getway-document/docs/Install/Testet.md

 ---

-The SINSO distributed cache test network is built on the Amstar test network, so you must use the TSINSO of the test network to fund your nodes.
+The SINSO distributed cache test network is built on the Amstar test network, so you must use the SINSO of the test network to fund your nodes.

-## How to receive TSINSO from AMSTART test network
+## How to receive SINSO from AMSTART test network

 Amstar test network faucet URL： https://faucet-testnet.amstarscancom/

-## How to receive the Staging Token TSINSO node from the SINSO test network？
+## How to receive the Staging Token SINSO node from the SINSO test network？

 At present, the SINSO test network is open to all users.